Mohamed-Adel0/Task-Cyparta/README.md

 The page link :- 👉 https://task-cyparta-h3jlyjtnd-mohamed-adels-projects-2d1f096b.vercel.app/

 and the page are not responsive to small screen sizes.
 The purpose of this was a simple task for a company for hiring purposes only

+To log in to access the other page
+Email-Id 👉 test@task.com
+Password 👉 123456